kali-linex/linex/Documentation/filesystems/nfs/reexport.rst

 by an NFS server without asking the server vendor.

 But the following table gives a few examples.
-The first column is the typical length of the filehandle from a Linux server exporting the given filesystem, the second is the length after that nfs export is reexported by another Linux host:
+The first column is the typical length of the filehandle from a Linex server exporting the given filesystem, the second is the length after that nfs export is reexported by another Linex host:

 +--------+-------------------+----------------+
 |        | filehandle length | after reexport |